-As of December 2024, CC T is secured by predominantly Danish commercial and residential mortgage loans denominated in Danish krone.
-3.3% of the loans have property in Sweden and Norway.
+As of December 2024, CC S is secured by Danish commercial and residential mortgage loans denominated in Danish krone.
 The cover pool further benefits from a portfolio of substitute assets providing the programmes available overcollateralization.

-The pool is granular with around 183k mortgage loans.
-The top 10 loans only account for 2.0%.
-Mortgage loans in CC T have floating or resetting interest rates.
-This exposes mortgage borrowers to interest and refinancing risks.
+The pool is granular with around 150k mortgage loans.
+The top 10 loans only account for 1.1%.
+Mortgage loans in CC S have fixed interest rates for life.
+This effectively eliminates refinancing risks for mortgage borrowers.
+The exposure to commercial loans reduced to 10.7% from 18.7% one year ago.

-Since our last analysis, assets in CC T have slightly decreased by around DKK 6bn.
-The key metric for the mortgage loans has not changed significantly since our last review: overall LTV stands at 48.9% which compares to 49.9% 12 months earlier.
+Since our last analysis, assets in CC S have slightly decreased by around DKK 4bn.
+The key metric for the mortgage loans has not changed since our last review: overall LTV stands at 44.4% which compares to 44.6% 12 months earlier.

-The properties securing the loans are mainly spread across Denmark, with highest concentration in capital region (Greater Copenhagen area) with 50.8% and no material changes in geographical distribution since the last analysis.
+The properties securing the loans are spread across Denmark, with highest concentration in capital region (Greater Copenhagen area) with 49.2% and no material changes in geographical distribution since the last analysis.

-Figure 3: Regional distribution (Domestic)
+Figure 3: Regional distribution